Job Market Paper

 1. Black by Popular Demand: Media, Competition and the Evolution of a Social Norm Latest Draft

 What role do economic incentives play in social change?
-This paper examines this question in the setting of Southern newspaper markets during the U.S. Civil Rights era, when activists launched a campaign to replace "Negro" with "Black."
-I introduce an original dataset created by digitising 58 million newspaper articles from 450 Southern newspapers (1960–1973) and 1964 newspaper circulation audits, yielding measures of newspaper–county circulation flows and local market competition.
-I show that the campaign constitutes widespread and exogenous shock to Southern newspapers choice of label, and that its use brought more affirmative and autonomous portrayals of Black individuals, consistent with the label’s intended meaning.
-Adoption varied systematically: outlets serving more racially conservative audiences were slower to adopt “Black.”
-Local market competition increased the elasticity of supply to ideological demand: accelerating diffusion where audiences were receptive, but reinforcing inertia where they were resistant.
-I also document variation in product differentiation patterns, highlighting that competition does not always promote pluralism.
+This paper examines this question through the lens of local newspaper markets during the U.S. Civil Rights era, following the emergence of the Black Power movement and the associated campaign to replace "Negro" with "Black."
+Combining text from Southern newspapers (1960–1973) and 1964 newspaper circulation audits, I show that the campaign constitutes a widespread and exogenous shock to media choice of label and narrative portrayal of Black individuals.
+Local market competition increased the elasticity of supply to ideological demand: accelerating label and narrative diffusion where audiences were receptive, but reinforcing inertia where they were resistant.
 These effects are not explained by editorial ideology or ownership.
-Finally, local markets exposed to earlier newspaper adoption of “Black” saw faster growth in Black local officeholding, implying that local exposure to the new label increased the salience and social acceptance of Black leadership among predominantly White electorates.
-The findings reveal how market incentives shape both the diffusion of social movements and their translation into political power.
+I then document that local markets exposed to earlier newspaper adoption of “Black” saw faster growth in Black local officeholding.
+The findings reveal how market incentives shape the diffusion of social and political movements.

 Race Dictionary Monthly Event Study Q1-Q4 Race Dictionary Monthly